Fiserv/firstvision-apac/docs/APIs/Card-Management/Lost-Stolen-Card-Transfer.md

 # Transfer Lost Stolen Card

-This Lost or Stolen service is used to block the lost card and request for the replacement card.
+This API is used to block the lost or stolen card and request for the replacement card.
+Based on the input field values the corresponding actions will be taken like creating new card number and updating the existing card with block codes etc.

 ## Endpoint